hobigo/nextcloud-node-client/docs/getFiles.md

     // get files asynchronously (will not throw exceptions!) command.execute();

-    // check the processing status as long as the comman is running while (command.isFinished() !== true) {
+    // check the processing status as long as the command is running while (command.isFinished() !== true) {
         // wait one second
         await (async () => { return new Promise(resolve => setTimeout(resolve, 1000)) })();